drtomonroe/drtomonroe.github.io/contact/index.md

 1470 Madison Avenue
 New York, NY
-Adjacent to Central Park

 {:.center}

 {%
   include figure.html
   image="images/icahn.png"
-  caption="Adjacent to Central Park"
+  caption="We are adjacent to Central Park"
 %}